When a Relationship Becomes Sexless: Navigating Intimacy Beyond the Bedroom

 • Kiss each other daily (start with quick kisses and progress to making out).

 This type of touch helps to release oxytocin, the "bonding hormone," and can rebuild a sense of closeness and safety without the pressure of it leading to sex.
 The goal is to remind your bodies and minds of what it feels like to be physically connected.
-Remember, the journey back to intimacy begins not with pressure, but with patience, communication, and a single, loving touch.
+Remember, the journey back to intimacy begins not with pressure, but with patience, communication, and loving touch.

-3. Prioritize Emotional Intimacy and Connection If you've been feeling emotionally distant, focus on rebuilding emotional intimacy, as this closeness is the necessary foundation for physical connection.
+4. Prioritize Emotional Intimacy and Connection If you've been feeling emotionally distant, focus on rebuilding emotional intimacy, as this closeness is the necessary foundation for physical connection.
 Focus on reconnecting in non-sexual ways:

 • Schedule Quality Time: Plan regular dates, whether it's a quiet dinner at home or an evening out.
 The purpose is to focus solely on each other.

-• Engage in Shared Hobbies: Find a new activity you both enjoy, like a fitness class, a cooking course, or a hobby you can do together.
+• Engage in Shared Hobbies: Find a new activity you both enjoy, like a fitness class, a cooking class, or a hobby you can do together.
 Shared experiences create new memories and deepen your bond.

 • Practice Active Listening: When your partner talks, put down your phone and give them your full attention.
 Ask open-ended questions to show you're truly interested in their life and feelings.